Steve Hathaway

-Steven Ryland Hathaway (born September 13, 1990) is an American former professional baseball pitcher who played in Major League Baseball (MLB) for the Arizona Diamondbacks in 2016.
+Steven Ryland Hathaway (born September 13, 1990) is an American former professional baseball pitcher who played in Major League Baseball (MLB) for the Arizona Diamondbacks.

 Amateur career

 Hathaway attended Acton-Boxborough Regional High School in Acton, Massachusetts, and Franklin Pierce University.
-In 2011, he briefly played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.
+In 2011, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.
 After his junior year at Franklin Pierce, the Diamondbacks selected Hathaway in the 14th round of the 2013 MLB draft.

 Professional career

+Hathaway began the 2016 season with the Double-A Mobile BayBears, and received a promotion to the Triple-A Reno Aces during the season.
+On July 30, 2016, Hathaway was selected to the 40-man roster and promoted to the major leagues for the first time.
+Hathaway made 24 appearances for the Diamondbacks during his rookie campaign, recording a 4.91 ERA with 15 strikeouts across 14 2/3 innings pitched.

+Hathaway made only one appearance for the Double-A Jackson Generals in 2017, missing the majority of the year due to persisting shoulder issues.
+On October 16, 2017, Hathaway was removed from the 40-man roster and sent outright to Triple-A Reno.

-The Diamondbacks promoted Hathaway to the Major Leagues on July 30, 2016.
-He posted a 4.91 ERA in 14.2 innings over 24 games for the Diamondbacks in 2016.
-He was outrighted to AAA on October 16, 2017, and released by the organization on March 14, 2019.
+He was released by the organization on March 14, 2019.

 As of 2020, Hathaway had the most career Major League pitching appearances without a game started or a game finished.